 Taking a small break while studying increases attention span, focus, and productivity.
-This site can help you reward yourself for your hard work by letting you know it’s time to sit back scroll through your Twitter feed or watch a few funny videos, and then letting you know when it’s time to get back to work.
+This site can help you reward yourself for your hard work by letting you know it’s time to sit back scroll through your Twitter feed or watch a few funny videos.
+It then lets you know when it’s time to get back to work.

 Studying with flashcards has never been so easy.
 StudyStack allows users to create flashcard sets and use what others have already made.
 When a card is flipped, you can choose whether you got it right or wrong.
-Wrong cards will be repeated until you’ve learned it, making it a great tool for memorization.
+Wrong cards then repeat until you’ve learned it, making it a great tool for memorization.

 Once created, the site can turn the information into a number of tools and games perfect for studying.
-You can play hangman, unscramble, or a matching game before taking quizzes and practices tests.
+You can play hangman, unscramble, or a matching game before taking quizzes and practice tests.

 When you keep track of assignments, tests, and events, planning time to study becomes a lot easier.
 Schooltraq is an online digital planner that keeps due dates in check.
 An alternative to the traditional paper agenda, this site ensures you never lose your schedule as it syncs up between your phone and computer.